NoMacca/seatingplanner/README.md

 6. Improve on boarding flows
 7. No selection state in the seating plan to show where a student would be placed when added.

 8. Have the app on one page.
 9. In the editor, make it so that apps can have columns added to the right and top.
 Not just the end.

 ## IMPROVE UX IDEAS
 1. Include an instructional video
-2. Some instructional text
-3. Include some example rooms, classroom, and layout to help the user.
+2. Include some example rooms, classroom, and layout to help the user.
-Think about how to get people to use the app, and provide feedback.
+3. Think about how to get people to use the app, and provide feedback.
 Potentially,

+Do a check for whether there are enough seats for a seating plan

+When off grid.
+Delete delete the original.

+TODO
+Drag and drop and a click need to be separate processes.
+Don't mix up.
+Click on it highlight.
+Click-> chair desk clear.
+Hover menu

+Look into component libraries

+Create a project with React Node.js -Next.js
+React & Reduct and Next
+Redux action creators
+Idepondency

+Work with a designer.
+Plenty can be don't.

+The grid book.
+New swiss typpogorphy